webplatform/docs/guides/css_text_styling_fundamentals/index.md

 First of all, add the following rules to your styles:

-<pre>h1 {
+<syntaxhighlight lang="css">h1 {
   font-size: 5.5em;
 }

 h2 {
   font-size: 3em;
-}</pre>
+}</syntaxhighlight>

 If you try this in different browsers, you'll notice that this rather complex font looks better in some than others, and none look quite as good at the image replacement version, with the heading created in Adobe Fireworks.
 This is the kind of testing you should do before embarking too far into a project with a chosen font.
-Also, it doesn't look that great at a smaller size on the <code>&lt;h2&gt;</code>s.
+Also, it doesn't look that great at a smaller size on the <code>h2</code>s.
 But we'll leave as is for the purposes of this example.

 Next, let's set the body text and list to something a bit more readable:

-<pre>p, ul {
+<syntaxhighlight lang="css">p, ul {
   font-size: 1.6em;
-}</pre>
+}</syntaxhighlight>

 Here we've actually just set the body copy back to the default browser size, but it's good and readable.

 We'll also set the emphasis slightly smaller, to make it stand out even more nicely:

-<pre>em {
+<syntaxhighlight lang="css">em {
   font-size: 0.8em;
-}</pre>
+}</syntaxhighlight>

 You might be wondering why we had to set it to 0.8em to get it slightly smaller, rather than say 1.5 or 1.4?
 Well, try it and see!